varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/markets.md

 has not already executed, it can be cancelled at any time.
 Moreover, if a limit order has not executed by the end of the trading day (or some specified time period) it is automatically cancelled.

 ### Order Books and Matching Algorithms
 An [order book](https://en.wikipedia.org/wiki/Order_book) holds a list of [orders](https://en.wikipedia.org/wiki/Order_(exchange)) for a particular security or financial instrument listed on the exchange.
 Order book data gives insight into the direction of price movement and the market sentiment of an asset.
 For example, if the number of sell orders is much larger than the number of buy orders, you expect a price decrease (negative sentiment).

-Order book data is available for viewing and electronically, for equity and derivative securities ({numref}`example-cboe-order-book-data`).
+Order book data is available for viewing and electronically, for equity and derivative securities.
+For example, the [Chicago Board Options Exchange (CBOE)](https://www.cboe.com) has a free order-book viewer  ({numref}`example-cboe-order-book-data`).

 ```{figure} ./figs/Fig-CBOE-OrderBook-QQQ-9-8-22.png